Can I park my car next to my Drummohr

 departure times for the Drummohr cabins?

-Your Edinburgh glamping cabin will be ready from pm on arrival day.
+Your Edinburgh glamping cabin will be ready from 2pm on arrival day.
 If you are going to arrive later than 8pm please let us know.
-Departure time on your last day is 11am at the latest.
+Please note that access to our campsite in Edinburgh is barrier controlled and we are unable to allow arrivals after 10pm to avoid disturbing other guests and breaching our quiet site policy.
+Departure time on your last day is 10am at the latest to allow us to turn around the glamping pods and bothies for arriving guests.

 Can I book Drummohr glamping